Hannahpohmah/Group20_FinalProject_IntroToAI/README.md

 The LSTM model exhibited superior performance metrics in comparison to the BERT and Bidirectional models.
 Its ability to understand the sequential nature of reviews and capture contextual information contributed to its effectiveness in detecting fake and real product reviews.

-Here is the link to my google collab file hosting the different models: https://colab.research.google.com/drive/1p6AQcHkqvX9_ueYYIvAHxtxulngFmC4u?usp=sharing
+Here is the link to my Google Collab file hosting the different models: https://colab.research.google.com/drive/1p6AQcHkqvX9_ueYYIvAHxtxulngFmC4u?usp=sharing

 ## Deployment Details

-This project has been deployed on Heroku, utilizing Flask for the backend and HTML for the frontend.
+This project has been deployed on Heroku, utilizing Flask for the backend and HTML for the front end.
 Users can access the deployed application through the following link: https://hlstmtestapp-bf3cba8a0a69.herokuapp.com/

-Watch a video to see how it works??? https://youtu.be/_KwUGj8VNYI
+Watch a video to see how it works. https://youtu.be/_KwUGj8VNYI

 ## Technologies Used